AdobeDocs/workfront.en/help/quicksilver/resource-mgmt/resource-planning/resource-pools/work-with-resource-pools.md

 </tr>
 <tr data-mc-conditions="">
 <td role="rowheader">Object permissions</td>
-<td> <p>Manage permissions for the projects, templates, and users you associate the Resource Pools with</p> <p>For information on requesting additional access, see <a href="../../../workfront-basics/grant-and-request-access-to-objects/request-access.md" class="MCXref xref">Request access to objects in Adobe Workfront</a>.</p> </td>
+<td> <p>Manage permissions for the projects, templates, and users you associate the Resource Pools with</p> <p>For information on requesting additional access, see <a href="../../../workfront-basics/grant-and-request-access-to-objects/request-access.md" class="MCXref xref">Request access to objects </a>.</p> </td>
 </tr>
 </tbody>
 </table>